This reference offers reliable knowledge about women's diverse faith practices throughout history and prehistory, and across cultures.

 Drawing on the expertise of a range of scholars, this reference chronicles the religious experiences of women across time and cultures.
 The book includes sections on major religions as well as on spirituality, African religions, prehistoric religions, and other broad topics.
 Each section begins with an introduction, followed by reference entries on specialized subjects along with excerpts from primary source documents.
 The entries provide numerous suggestions for further reading, and the book closes with a detailed bibliography.

-- Provides an introductory overview of the religious experiences of women across time, faiths, and cultures
+- Provides an overview of the religious experiences of women across time, faiths, and cultures

-- Devotes sections to particular religions traditions to provide information about the role of women within those faiths
+- Devotes sections to particular religious traditions to provide information about the role of women and the feminine devine within those faiths

-- Offers reference information about the experiences of women within religions
+- Presents reference information about the experiences of women within religions

-- Directs the user to additional print and digital information resources via suggestions for further reading and an end-of-work bibliography
+- Directs the user to additional resources via suggestions for further reading and an end-of-work bibliography